sw-code/sw-code.github.io/_posts/2023-08-22-authz-basics.md

 Diving into the practicalities, we'll use a Spring Boot application to breathe life into our conceptual understanding of authorization.
 Our canvas for this exercise is a modest web service dedicated to managing a list of pets.
 This service, while simple, will help us demarcate the boundaries between an authenticated user and one that comes adorned with specific roles or permissions.

-For the scope of this chapter, our emphasis will predominantly be on **authentication as authorization**" and on the facets of **Role-Based Access Control (RBAC)**.
+For the scope of this chapter, our emphasis will mainly be on **authentication as authorization**" and on the facets of **Role-Based Access Control (RBAC)**.
 As we progress further in the series, we'll delve deeper into intricate authorization mechanisms, but for now, these two paradigms serve as our focal points.

 ## The Pet Controller